Mango: Distribution and habitat

 From tropical Asia, mangoes were introduced to East Africa by Arab and Persian traders in the ninth to tenth centuries.
 The 14th-century Moroccan traveler Ibn Battuta reported it at Mogadishu.
 It was spread further into other areas around the world during the Colonial Era.
 The Portuguese Empire spread the mango from their colony in Goa to East and West Africa.
 From West Africa, they introduced it to Brazil from the 16th to the 17th centuries.
 From Brazil, it spread northwards to the Caribbean and eastern Mexico by the mid to late 18th century.
 The Spanish Empire also introduced mangoes directly from the Philippines to western Mexico via the Manila galleons from at least the 16th century.
 Mangoes were only introduced to Florida by 1833.

 Cultivation

+A mango of the cultivar 'Nam Dok Mai', which originated in Thailand.

-The mango is now cultivated in most frost-free tropical and warmer subtropical climates.
+The mango is cultivated in most frost-free tropical and warmer subtropical climates.
 It is cultivated extensively in South Asia, Southeast Asia, East and West Africa, the tropical and subtropical Americas, and the Caribbean.
 Mangoes are also grown in Andalusia, Spain (mainly in Málaga province), as its coastal subtropical climate is one of the few places in mainland Europe that permits the growth of tropical plants and fruit trees.
 The Canary Islands are another notable Spanish producer of the fruit.
-Other minor cultivators include North America (in South Florida and the California Coachella Valley), Hawai'i, and Australia.
+Other minor cultivars include North America (in South Florida and the California Coachella Valley), Hawai'i, and Australia.

-Many commercial cultivars grown in Europe are grafted onto the cold-hardy rootstock of the Gomera-1 mango cultivar, originally from Cuba.
-Its root system is well adapted to a coastal Mediterranean climate.
-Many of the 1,000+ mango cultivars are easily cultivated using grafted saplings, ranging from the "turpentine mango" (named for its strong taste of turpentine) to the Bullock's Heart.
-Dwarf or semidwarf varieties serve as ornamental plants and can be grown in containers.
-A wide variety of diseases can afflict mangoes.
-Spongy tissue, a ripening disorder correlated with calcium deficiency and characterized by spongy, brown-black flesh beginning near the seeds, was estimated in 1989 to affect approximately 30% of Alphonso mangoes.